mimaison/MessageHub/messagehub114.md

 Here's a list of exceptions that you should handle in your code:

 #### org.apache.kafka.common.errors.WakeupException
 Thrown by `Consumer.poll(...)` as a result of `Consumer.wakeup()` being called.
-This is the normal way to interrupt the consumer's polling loop.
+This is the standard way to interrupt the consumer's polling loop.
 The polling loop should exit and `Consumer.close()` should be called to disconnect cleanly.
 #### org.apache.kafka.common.errors.NotLeaderForPartitionException
 Thrown as a result of `Producer.send(...)` when the leadership for a partition changes.
 The client automatically refreshes its metadata to find the up-to-date leader information.
 Retry the operation, which should succeed with the updated metadata.
 #### org.apache.kafka.common.errors.CommitFailedException